Registration & Student Records

 Wake Tech Registration and Records is responsible for all student records and for the protection of student rights as provided by the Family Education Rights and Privacy Act (FERPA).
 Transcripts of academic records will be issued only with written authorization by the student.

-Official copies of transcripts may be obtained in person at Southern Wake, Scott Northern Wake, RTP and Perry Health Sciences campuses with photo identification.
+Official copies of transcripts may be obtained in person at Southern Wake, Scott Northern Wake and RTP campuses with photo identification.
 Transcripts may also be obtained by mail from Registration and Records, Wake Tech Community College, 9101 Fayetteville Road, Raleigh, NC 27603.

 Wake Tech also offers online transcript ordering, including secure PDF transcripts in partnership with National Student Clearinghouse.

 Mail and online transcript requests will be processed within two business days.
-Official Wake Tech transcripts are $5 per copy when ordered directly from Wake Tech; online requests through the National Student Clearinghouse will incur a service fee.
-Unofficial copies are available at no charge; however, pursuant to State Board of Community Colleges Code 200.2, no transcripts will be provided to students with outstanding debt to the college.
+Official Wake Tech transcripts are $10 per copy when ordered directly from Wake Tech.
+Online requests through the National Student Clearinghouse will incur an additional service fee.
+Unofficial copies are available at no charge.

 Prior learning is a means by which students can satisfy graduation requirements by applying transfer work and credits from placement examinations.
 When granted, students are given an equivalency for the prior learning work, meaning that it is deemed equivalent to a specific Wake Tech course.
 However, no academic credit is awarded, and thus, the equivalency does not count toward the student’s grade point average.